Steel Diver: Development

 At E3 2004, Steel Diver was first shown as a playable tech demo for the then-upcoming Nintendo DS.
 The concept of a sub game, however, was, according to Shigeru Miyamoto "Long before that" and stems from his desire to make a flight sim.
 Even though he had created Pilotwings which has some similar aspects to the genre, Miyamoto was not fully satisfied with its simulation aspects.
-He noted that a true flight simulator players "should be flying a huge passenger aircraft instead of, say, a fighter jet."
+He noted that in a true flight simulator players "should be flying a huge passenger aircraft instead of, say, a fighter jet."
 He also noted that a submarine was similarly big and bulky and thought that the subject might work for a simulation game.
 He had considered developing the game for a system before the Nintendo DS, but soon realized that the control system for such a game would be less than ideal.
 Even though the tech demo at E3 2004 had good buzz Miyamoto was unable to expand on the idea until late in the DS's life due to scheduling conflict.
 When a team was finally able to be allocated to the project the 3DS specifications became known to him at which point he felt the game would work better as a 3DS title.

 Six years after the DS demo Nintendo revealed the game at E3 2010, as a launch title for the Nintendo 3DS.
 The game was developed by Nintendo's Entertainment Analysis and Development division in cooperation with the external company Vitei.
 It was released in North America on March 27, 2011, where it was one of the first games for the Nintendo 3DS.
 However, it did not make the Japanese and European launch window.
 The game was released in Europe on May 6, 2011, and in Japan and Australia on May 12, 2011.

 Steel Diver: Sub Wars

 In June 2013, it was announced that Nintendo was working on their first free-to-play game, which would be based on Steel Diver, to be released by March 2014.
 This was ultimately revealed to be titled Steel Diver: Sub Wars during the Nintendo Direct on February 13, 2014, which released after the event for the Nintendo 3DS.
 Sub Wars is a first-person game featuring a free-to-play online multiplayer mode and two levels of the single player campaign, with additional features and missions available to the paid version.
 The game supports a range of control schemes including the Circle Pad Pro and touch screen for many inputs.
 Reviews have been mostly positive.

+On March 27, 2023, the game and its downloadable content were no longer purchasable due to the Nintendo eShop discontinuation.

+On September 4, 2023, Nintendo indefinitely halted online play for Steel Diver: Sub Wars for "emergency maintenance."
+A month later on October 4, 2023, Nintendo announced the discontinuation of online services for Nintendo 3DS.
+On January 24, 2024, Nintendo announced that the servers were not going to be restored.